Rate Reduce: Pay less for the first year (or two! or three!) of your mortgage.

 Temporary Buydown pros and cons

 You’re probably asking yourself, why would a seller offer to pay to help you get charged less on your mortgage?
 Well, it depends on the conditions in the local housing market.
-If a seller needs to sell, but there aren’t enough buyers able to afford the monthly payments on the house due to current mortgage rates, a Temporary Buydown can help close the deal.
+If a seller needs to sell, but there aren’t enough buyers able to afford the monthly payments on the house due to current mortgage rates, a Temporary Buydown could help close the deal.

 In addition, it’s a great alternative to cutting the asking price of the home.
 This way, a seller can help make the buyer’s monthly budget work while still getting a full price offer.
 Funding a buydown contribution could potentially be less costly than what they would have taken off the price of the home.

 This is especially true with builders as well.
-If a construction company is having difficulty selling, and is sitting on many new homes, they can provide an incentive.
+If a construction company is having difficulty selling, and is sitting on many new homes, they could provide an incentive.
 This allows them to keep the cash flowing so they can move on to other projects.

 The benefits to a buyer are pretty apparent:

-- Ease into homeownership and the monthly payment knowing they’ll likely be able to afford a bit more each year
+Ease into homeownership and the monthly payment knowing they’ll likely be able to afford a bit more each year

-- More money to handle the initial expenses that come with moving into a new home
+More money to handle the initial expenses that come with moving into a new home

 It’s important to remember that a Temporary Buydown is just that—temporary.
 After a year, the monthly expenses go up, and again the year after that for homeowners with a 2-1 or 1.5-0.5 buydown.

-With rates much higher this year than last year, and home prices remaining near an all-time high, you should look into every option you can find to lower your monthly payment.
-Rate Reduce may be the perfect solution for a buyer and a seller, so it’s worth asking for it as part of your negotiation.
+Homebuyers looking to find an affordable rate should look into every option you can find to lower your monthly payment.
+RateReduce Temp may be the perfect solution for a buyer and a seller, so it’s worth asking for it as part of your negotiation.